microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // Warning: (ae-incompatible-release-tags) The symbol "pickerListItemTemplate" is marked as @public, but its signature references "PickerListItem" which is marked as @alpha
 //
 // @public (undocumented)
-export const pickerListItemTemplate: FoundationElementTemplate<ViewTemplate<PickerListItem>>;
+export const pickerListItemTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<PickerListItem>;

 // Warning: (ae-incompatible-release-tags) The symbol "pickerListTemplate" is marked as @public, but its signature references "PickerList" which is marked as @alpha
 //
 // @public (undocumented)
-export const pickerListTemplate: FoundationElementTemplate<ViewTemplate<PickerList>>;
+export const pickerListTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<PickerList>;

 // @alpha
 export class PickerMenu extends FoundationElement {